 - Dedicate yourself to the study of Scripture (2 Timothy 2:15).
 There are no shortcuts to knowing Scripture well.
 You must read it.
 As you read, make it your delight (Psalm 1; Psalm 19:10).

 - Pray for greater understanding.
 God gives us wonderful words to pray in Psalm 119:18: “Open my eyes, that I may behold wondrous things out of your law.”

 - Study Scripture in community.
 God never meant for us to understand Scripture or grow spiritually apart from His church.
 He gave us gifted pastors and teachers to build us up to grow into maturity (Ephesians 4:11–16).
 Don’t neglect His gift.

-- If given the opportunity, study in seminary or a training program like Fellowship of the Word.
+- If given the opportunity, study in seminary or an informal training program.